SvenLieber/website/content/en/post/cordi-2025/index.md

 As a computer scientist I am used to developing custom software solutions when I cannot find standard software that addresses the problem.
-I often see software developers in different (engineering) fields develop software even when standard sotware is already available.
+I often see software developers in different (engineering) fields develop software even when standard software is already available.
 One example is software to generate RDF from other data sources.
 Standard software is important!
 In the humanities, for example,